jpmitiguy/ExcelProjectFall2022/README.md

 ### Installing

-1. Install xlwings
+1. Install xlwings & pywin32
-2. Download main.py and StockInfo.py files to the same folder
+2. Download main.py, StockInfo.py, FidelityHoldingsProject.xlsm, and StockAndMutualFundInfo.xlsx files to the same folder
-3. Change line 23 of StockInfo.py to call the Excel File with stock/mutual fund prices (see example below)
-    ```
-    Workbook = File.Workbooks.Open("C:/Users/Joe/Investments/AccountInfo.xlsm")
-    ```
-4. Change line 21 of main.py to call the Excel file with account information (see example below)
-    ```
-    Workbook = xlwings.Book("C:/Users/Joe/Investments/StockAndMutualFundPrices.xlsm")
-    ```
-5. Create Excel macro in file with account information (copy and paste code below)
-    ```

-    Sub DeleteExtraAtSymbol()
-    '
-    ' DeleteExtraAtSymbol Macro
-    ' When copying and pasting using xlwings and python, it inputs an "@" symbol into some formulas.
-This macro is designed to remove these..
-    '

-    '
-        Columns("V:AQ").Select
-        Selection.Replace What:="@$", Replacement:="$", LookAt:=xlPart, _
-            SearchOrder:=xlByRows, MatchCase:=False, SearchFormat:=False, _
-            ReplaceFormat:=False, FormulaVersion:=xlReplaceFormula2
-    End Sub

-    ```
+3. Use FidelityHoldingsProject.xlsm and StockAndMutualFundInfo.xlsx as templates to adjust to your own criteria

 ### Executing program